d-smith/ccdak/readme.md

-# Certified Confluent Kafka Application Developer
+# Certified Confluent Developer for Apache Kafka

 Use [this guide](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html) for local set up using docker.